Often, these professionals assist in the treatment of students who exhibit behavioral issues in areas, like:

-Board Certified Behavioral Analysts (BCBA) and Licensed Behavior Specialists (LBS)
+Board Certified Behavioral Analyst (BCBA) and Licensed Behavioral Specialist (LBS)

-Our BCBAs and Licensed Behavior Specialists study student behaviors and create plans to improve or replace problematic behaviors.
-They’ll often work with students who have developmental disabilities; brain injuries; and social, emotional, and behavioral disorders.
-They also work with students who have difficulty managing stress or anger in healthy ways.
+BCBAs and LBSs study student behaviors and create plans to improve or replace problematic ones.
+They have graduate-level certifications in behavior analysis and often work with students who have developmental disabilities, brain injuries, and social, emotional, and behavioral disorders.
+Along with that, they may work with students who have difficulty managing stress or anger in healthy ways.

-During a student’s Functional Behavioral Assessment (FBA), a BCBA and LBS will perform responsibilities like:
+During a student’s Functional Behavioral Assessment (FBA), a BCBA or LBS will perform responsibilities, like:

 - Observing and assessing behavior